dhoer/choco-win10-initial-setup-script/ReadMe.md

 https://github.com/Disassembler0/Win10-Initial-Setup-Script

-This script will download and execute and ApplyAll (default) and RestoreAll presets for OS type, e.g., WinServer2016-*All.preset.
+This script will execute and ApplyAll (default) and RestoreAll presets for Windows OS type, e.g., WinServer2016-*All.preset.

 ## Usage